fbpx

 In Portugal, the IMT, or property purchase tax, should be paid separately from the mortgage payments.

-Since 2017 it has been possible to take out up to around 70 percent of the sale price as a loan as a foreigner.
+Since 2017, it has been possible to take out up to around 70 percent of the sale price as a loan as a foreigner.
 Portugal mortgages are usually given to people aged 65 and under, although certain banks extend this to 80 years.
 The mortgage process is simple and even encouraged by Portuguese institutions.
-It is even possible to get a mortgage for the Portugal Golden Visa on the cost of the real estate investment that exceeds the minimum investment amount.

 To apply for a mortgage in Portugal, you will need to have the following documents to hand: